-As classes are defined up to a permutation (known as label switching issue), the distance between two parameters must be calculated after permuting their coordinates, from the actual label allocation done by the classification algorithm to the original label allocation of the model.
-Moreover such a permutation exists and is unique when the classification is right, that is, when $\bzLG \egalZ \bzs$ (respectively $\bwLG \egalW \bws$).
-This permutation will be thus denoted by $\perms_{\clZ}$ (resp. $\permt_{\clW}$) on the event $\{\bzLG \egalZ \bzs\}$ (resp. $\{\bwLG \egalW \bws\}$).
-Thus the consistency of the parameter estimators amounts to proving that the following quantity vanishes in probability when $(n,d)$ tends to infinity:
+Like all mixture models, the LBM is affected by the label switching problem: clusters are defined up to a permutation.
+The algorithm can therefore find the right clusters but at a permutation of the labels.
+This also affects the parameters of the model, because the order of their coordinates depends on the labeling.
+The comparison of two classifications, and two parameter estimates, must then be done carefully: the distance between two parameter estimates must be calculated after permutation of their coordinates, using the permutation transforming the label allocation of the classification algorithm into the original label allocation of the model.
+Moreover, such a permutation exists and is unique when the classification is correct, i.e. when $\bzLG \egalZ \bzs$ (respectively $\bwLG \egalW \bws$).
+This permutation will thus be noted $\perms_{\clZ}$ (resp. $\permt_{\clW}$) on the event $\bzLG \egalZ \bzs\}$ (resp. $\bwLG \egalW \bws$).
+Thus, the consistency of the parameter estimators amounts to proving that the following quantity disappears in probability when $(n,d)$ tends to infinity:

 Outside of the event $\{\bzLG \egalZ \bzs\}$ (resp. $\bwLG \egalW \bws$), $\perms_{\clZ}$ (resp. $\permt_{\clW}$) will be defined as any arbitrary permutation in $\mathfrak{S}\left(\left\{1,\ldots,\gLG\right\}\right)$ (resp. $\mathfrak{S}\left(\left\{1,\ldots,\mLG\right\}\right)$), the identity for instance.